-25.2 Checkpointing types
+24.2 Checkpointing types

-Checkpointing can be implemented in different levels of your workflow:
+Checkpointing can be implemented at different levels of your workflow:

-- User-level checkpointing suitable if you develop your own code, or have sufficient knowledge of the application code to integrate checkpointing techinques yourself.
-Generally, this approach is not recommended for most Discovery users. - Application-level checkpointing recommended for most Discovery users.
+- Application-level This is the recommended approach for most Discovery users.
 Utilize the checkpointing tool that is already available in your software application.
-Most software designed for HPC have a checkpointing option, and information on proper usage is often available in the software user manual. - System-level checkpointing done on the system side, where the state of the entire process is being saved.
-This option is less efficient than User-level or Application-level checkpointing as it introduces a lot of redundancy.
+For example, most software designed for HPC has a checkpointing option, and information on proper usage is often available in the software user manual. - User-level This approach is suitable if you develop your code or possess sufficient knowledge of the application code to integrate checkpointing techniques effectively.
+We recommend this approach for some Discovery users with advanced proficiency and familiarity with checkpointing mechanisms. - System-level Checkpointing is done on the system side, where the user saves the state of the entire process.
+This option is less efficient than User-level or Application-level checkpointing as it introduces a lot of redundancy. - Model-level This approach is suitable for saving a model's internal state (its weights, current learning rate, etc.) so that the framework can resume the training from this point whenever desired.
+This is often the intent of users doing machine learning on Discovery.